Effect of Turbulence-Closure Consistency on Airfoil Identification: Results

-The inverse shape determination is an ill-posed problem, which means there may exist multiple solutions to the optimization problem.
-Here we show that using more information, more concretely, wake signatures from multiple Angles of Attack (AoAs) can alleviate the ill-posedness of the inverse problem.
+The inverse shape identification is an ill-posed problem, which means there may exist multiple solutions to the optimization problem.
+Here we show that using more information, more concretely, wake signatures from multiple angles of attack can alleviate the ill-posedness of the inverse problem.
 It is a simple but effective way.

-We inversely obtained two airfoils using the wake signature from one AoA ($0^\circ$) and three AoAs ($0^\circ, 5^\circ, 10^\circ$).
+We inversely obtained four airfoils using the wake signature from single AoA ($0^\circ$, $5^\circ$, or $10^\circ$) and three AoAs ($0^\circ$, $5^\circ$, and $10^\circ$).
 The initial guess of the adjoint shape optimization is the classical NACA0012 airfoil.
-The FFD design variables of the NACA0012 airfoil are updated to minimize objective defined in \autoref{eq:obj}.
-The objective $J$ is calculated based on a single case or the summation of three cases. \autoref{fig:field_multiple} shows the flow fields of these airfoils, including the initial guess NACA0012, the target profile NACA16021, the two inversely obtained airfoils based on multiple and single wake signatures.
+The FFD design variables of the NACA0012 airfoil are updated to minimize objective defined in \autoref{eq:obj} or \autoref{eq:obj_reply}. \autoref{fig:field_multiple} shows the flow fields of these airfoils, including the initial guess NACA0012, the target profile NACA16021, and inversely obtained airfoils based on single and multiple wake signatures.
 Note that the region where the wake signature is calculated is shown in \autoref{fig:domain} and extends longer downstream than the region shown here.
-It is interesting to find that, given the wake signature downstream and the drag and lift coefficients, the overall airfoil shape can be determined and the whole velocity field of the inversely determined airfoils is similar to that of the target airfoil.
-The airfoil obtained from the single wake signature deviates more from the target, and the separation region also shows difference from the target at AoA=$0^\circ$.
+Given the wake signature downstream and the drag and lift coefficients, the overall airfoil shape can be determined and the whole velocity field of the inversely determined airfoils is similar to that of the target airfoil.
+The airfoil obtained from the single wake signature deviates more from the target than that obtained from multiple wake signatures.

-\autoref{fig:profile_multiple} compares the airfoil profiles of the initial guess, the target, and the two inversely determined shapes.
-Although the airfoil inferred from a single wake signature shows resemblance to the target NACA16021, it exhibits noticeably larger deviations than the one reconstructed using multiple wake signatures.
+\autoref{fig:profile_multiple} compares the airfoil profiles of the initial guess, the target, and four inversely identified shapes.
+Although the airfoil identified from a single wake signature shows resemblance to the target NACA16021, it exhibits noticeably larger deviations than the one reconstructed using multiple wake signatures.
+Among the shapes identified from a single angle of attack, the $AoA=10^\circ$ case shows the best accuracy ($5.77\%$), and the $AoA=5^\circ$ case is the worst ($11.0\%$).
+The shape identified from three AoAs is the most accurate, whose relative $L_2$ error is $3.15\%$.
+All relative $L_2$ and $L_\infty$ errors of profiles are summarized in \autoref{tab:shape_errors}.